Charles Friedel

 Charles Friedel (/fr/; 12 March 1832 – 20 April 1899) was a French chemist and mineralogist.

 Life

-A native of Strasbourg, France, he was a student of Louis Pasteur at the Sorbonne.
+A native of Strasbourg, France, Friedel was a student of Louis Pasteur at the Sorbonne.
 In 1876, he became a professor of chemistry and mineralogy at the Sorbonne.
 While there he was elected as an honorary member of the Manchester Literary and Philosophical Society in 1892.

 Friedel developed the Friedel-Crafts alkylation and acylation reactions with James Crafts in 1877, and attempted to make synthetic diamonds.

 Friedel's wife's father was the engineer, Charles Combes.
 The Friedel family is a rich lineage of French scientists: